Estimating the entanglement of random multipartite quantum states: Random matrix product states

-We are now interested in comparing the amount of entanglement in a Gaussian MPS and its corresponding Gaussian tensor.
-We conjecture that, if the physical dimension \(d\) is fixed, then as the bond dimension \(q\) increases, the value of the normalized injective norm of a Gaussian MPS in \(\left(\mathbb{C}^{d}\right)^{\otimes n}\) converges to that of a corresponding Gaussian tensor in \(\left(\mathbb{C}^{d}\right)^{\otimes n}\).
 The latter is either a non-symmetrized Gaussian tensor, in the case where the MPS has independent local tensors, or a cyclically symmetrized Gaussian tensor (see precise definition below), in the case where the MPS has repeated local tensors.
-In what follows, we explain our choice of correspondence between MPS and Gaussian tensors along with numerical evidence to support our claim.
+In what follows, we explain our choice of correspondence between MPS and Gaussian tensors, along with numerical evidence to support our claim.